harrisd97/stationer_tracker/README.md

 * **Dynamic UI:** The front-end is built with vanilla JavaScript, making asynchronous API calls using the `fetch()` API to load and submit data without page reloads.
 * **Interactive Features:**
-    * **Asynchronous Data Tables:** Project and expense lists are loaded on demand with client-side pagination.
+    * **Asynchronous Data Tables:** Project and expense lists are loaded on demand with backend-driven pagination.
     * **Live Search:** Project search fields offer real-time, "search-as-you-type" functionality by querying the backend API.
     * **User Feedback:** Toast notifications provide non-intrusive feedback for actions like "Save Successful" or "Error".